 The US government set up the CDC to conduct surveys, such as that above.
 With survey results the CDC checks the effectiveness of existing legislation and helps set public health priorities at the local, state, and federal levels.
 This includes water treatment procedures and requirements for public places.

 Since most waterborne diseases are infectious, it is important to keep oneself clean in order to prevent the infection from taking hold or spreading.
 If you go to a public water recreation place, wash your hands before eating anything.
 If a cafe on the premises looks unclean, don't eat there.
 When you get home, shower or bathe immediately upon returning and put your clothes in the wash.
 If you are generally healthy anyway, these preventive measures should be all you need to prevent disease and let you retain the full enjoyment of the excursion.

-Domestic Water Health Hazards
+International Water Health Hazards

 Every country has its own type of water hazard.
 The three described above are unique to countries like the United States that have very controlled water systems.
 People who live in the U.S. have grown accustomed to such hazards and either their bodies have adapted to them, or they are pursuing solutions with the recognition of new dangers.